Sutcenes/MovementOnTheWorld_TacoSupport/README.md

 - Lornar's Pass
 - Gendarran Fields
 - Harathi Hinterlands
+- Field of Ruins
+- Blootide Coast
+- Sparkfly Fen
+- Mount Maelstrom

 ___Trails without Informative Markers are also implemented for___
-- Field of Ruins
 - Dregdehaunt Cliffs
-- Blootide Coast

 ## **Your feedback is appreciated!**